-^{}Department of Industrial Engineering and Operations Research and Department of Applied Physics and Applied Mathematics, Columbia University, 500 West 120th St. New York, NY 10027 USA (dano@columbia.edu).
+\Department of Industrial Engineering and Operations Research and Department of Applied Physics and Applied Mathematics, Columbia University, 500 West 120th St. New York, NY 10027 USA (dano@columbia.edu).

-[†]Theoretical Division and Center for Nonlinear Studies, Los Alamos National Laboratory, NM 87545 USA (chertkov@lanl.gov).
+&lt;sup>†Theoretical Division and Center for Nonlinear Studies, Los Alamos National Laboratory, NM 87545 USA (chertkov@lanl.gov).

-[‡]Department of Applied Physics and Applied Mathematics, Columbia University, 500 West 120th St. New York, NY 10027 USA and Center for Nonlinear Studies, Los Alamos National Laboratory, NM 87545 USA.
+&lt;sup>‡Department of Applied Physics and Applied Mathematics, Columbia University, 500 West 120th St. New York, NY 10027 USA and Center for Nonlinear Studies, Los Alamos National Laboratory, NM 87545 USA.

 FIG. 0.1.
-Bonneville Power Administration [14] shown in outline under 9% wind penetration, where green dots mark actual wind farms.
+Bonneville Power Administration [13] shown in outline under 9% wind penetration, where green dots mark actual wind farms.
 We set standard deviation to be 0.3 of the mean for each wind source.
-Our CC-OPF (with 1% of overload set as allowable) resolved the case successfully (no overloads), while the standard OPF showed 8 overloaded lines, all marked in color.
+Our CC-OPF (with 1% of overload set as allowable) resolved the case successfully (no overloads) and was computed in seconds, while the standard OPF showed 8 overloaded lines, all marked in color.
 Lines shown orange are at 4% chance of overload.
 There are two dark red lines which are at 50% of the overload while other (dark orange) lines show values of overload around 10%.